Here is the deal on Ice Plant Care – it is pretty easy!

 - Use sharp, clean pruning shears to cut the plant back to a uniform height removing all wilted ice flowers.
 This will discourage seed production and help plants conserve energy for a more vibrant appearance.

-- Whenever you notice dead foliage, trim it off.
-This will help keep your plants tidy looking.
+- Whenever you notice a dead foliage, trim it off.
+This will help keep your plants tidy-looking.

 - Very cold weather can cause iceplants to die back.
 If this happens, go ahead and trim it down to the ground.
 It will return in the spring.

-Regardless of its chilly name, Ice plant adds a touch of warmth to any garden setting.
-Its foliage, lush and dense, and its blooms, saucy and bright.
+Regardless of its chilly name, the Ice plant adds a touch of warmth to any garden setting.
+Its foliage is lush and dense, and its blooms saucy and bright.